ExchangeUnion/docs/Market Maker Guide.md

 │ xud       │ Waiting for sync                               │
 └───────────┴────────────────────────────────────────────────┘
 ```
 The full setup starts syncing fast and gets slower towards the end.
-Bitcoind/Litecoind should finish syncing well within 12h, whereas geth will need about 3 full days.
-The light setup should be ready within 4-5h (there is no working light mode for LTC yet).
+Bitcoind/Litecoind should finish syncing within 12h, whereas geth will need about 3 full days.
+The light setup should be ready within 2-3h (there is no working light mode for LTC yet).
+A Pi4 needs about twice that long.
 ```
 mainnet > status
 ┌───────────┬────────────────────────────────────────────────┐
 │ SERVICE   │ STATUS                                         │
 ├───────────┼────────────────────────────────────────────────┤
-│ bitcoind  │ Ready (Connected to Neutrino)                  │
+│ bitcoind  │ Ready (Connected to neutrino)                  │
 ├───────────┼────────────────────────────────────────────────┤
-│ litecoind │ Ready                                          │
+│ litecoind │ Ready (Connected to external)                  │
 ├───────────┼────────────────────────────────────────────────┤
-│ geth      │ Ready (Connected to external)                  │
+│ geth      │ Ready (Connected to infura)                    │
 ├───────────┼────────────────────────────────────────────────┤
 │ lndbtc    │ Ready                                          │
 ├───────────┼────────────────────────────────────────────────┤